ArcBees/dev-site/site/src/main/markdown/gwtp_v2/tutorial/index.md

 }
 ```

-You are now able to create HTML elements and access its values and attributes from the view like any other fields.
+You are now able to create HTML elements and access their values and attributes from the view like any other fields.

 ## UiHandler